 - Low power light and red LED for tactical environments

 - Strobe function is disorienting and should be removed

 - Learning the various light modes by touch takes some time to figure out

 Who Should be Interested in the Black Diamond Spot Headlamp?

-If you’re in the market for a headlamp that can do everything you need it to do without breaking the bank, then the Black Diamond Spot Headlamp is for you.
-It’s great for camping, hiking, walking or running at night and for shoving in a bug out bag.
+If you’re in the market for the best headlamp that can do everything you need it to do without breaking the bank, then the Black Diamond Spot Headlamp is for you.

 The Black Diamond Spot Headlamp weighs just over 3 oz. which means it isn’t going to become a burden when it’s on your head.